Viper Island: The Jail

-The need for building a jail there was felt only after the British set up a penal settlement at Port Blair in 1858 to house political prisoners of the Indian Rebellion.
-Ross Island functioned as the headquarters of the penal settlement.
-Located near Port Blair, the construction of the Viper Jail was carried out during 1864–67.
+The need for building a jail there was felt only after the British set up a penal settlement at Sri Vijaya Puram in 1858 to house political prisoners of the Indian Rebellion.
+Netaji Subhash Chandra Bose Island functioned as the headquarters of the penal settlement.
+Located near Sri Vijaya Puram, the construction of the Viper Jail was carried out during 1864–67.
 Lt.
 Col. Barnet Ford, the superintendent of the Penal settlement, supervised the work.
 Initially, a police inspector, a head constable, two sergeants, four class I constables and 30 class II constables were posted.
 Later on, the strength was raised gradually.
 Solitary cells, lock-ups, stocks and whipping stands characterized the Viper Jail.
 Women were also held.

-The conditions at the jail were such that the place got the notorious name, "Viper Chain Gang Jail."
-The warden of this jail often changed but inmates used to call the warden "The black mamba".Those who had challenged the might of the British authority were chained together and confined at night by a chain running through coupling of irons around their legs.
+The conditions at the jail were such that the place got the notorious name, "Viper Chain Gang Jail".
+The warden of this jail was often changed but inmates used to call the warden "The black mamba".
+Those who had challenged the might of the British authority were chained together and confined at night by a chain running through coupling of irons around their legs.
 It was at this jail that members of the Chain Gang were put to hard labour.
 Brij Kishore Singh Deo, popularly known as Maharaja Jagannath of Puri, was kept in the Viper Jail, where he died in 1879.

-The Jail has secured a permanent place in the history of the freedom struggle as it was here that Sher Ali, a Pashtun from Peshawar, was hanged after he assassinated Lord Mayo, the Viceroy of India, on February 8, 1872 at Hope Town jetty, opposite Chatham Island.
-After the construction of the Cellular Jail in 1906, the Viper Jail's importance declined.
+The jail has secured a permanent place in the history of the freedom struggle as it was here that Sher Ali Afridi, a Pashtun from Peshawar, was hanged after he assassinated Lord Mayo, the Viceroy of India, on February 8, 1872 at Hope Town jetty, opposite Chatham Island.
+After the construction of the Cellular Jail in 1906, Viper Jail's importance declined.

 Today, the two-storied Jail building stands tumbled to the plinth level except for a portion of the roof with the outer wall dilapidated.
 A few birds which have built their nests inside the tomb of the gallows.

 Geography

-The island belongs to the Port Blair Islands and lies in the middle of Navy Bay.
+The island belongs to the Sri Vijaya Puram and lies in the middle of Navy Bay.

 Administration

-Politically, Viper Island, along neighboring Port Blair Islands, are part of Port Blair Taluk.
+Politically, Viper Island, along neighbouring Sri Vijaya Puram, are part of Sri Vijaya Puram Taluk.

 Fauna

-Spotted Deer have been sighted on the island.
+Spotted deer have been sighted on the island.

 Tourism

-Viper Island is a serene beautiful tourist destination situated near Port Blair's harbour, and can be approached in 20 minutes from the Phoenix Bay jetty.
+Viper Island is a serene beautiful tourist destination situated near Sri Vijaya Puram's harbour, and can be approached in 20 minutes from the Phoenix Bay jetty.
 The Harbor Cruise, available daily from the jetty, provides an overall view of different points of the harbor and a trip to this haunted Viper Island.

 This place is visited by number of tourists as it has multiple attractions with historical importance and also has mesmerizing picnic spots with natural picturesque environments.